 "Vivacity and the Distinction between Memory and Imagination"

 10/27: Colloquium, Jonathan Neufeld (College of Charleston)

 Local Organizer: Chris Tucker

 Contemporary philosophy of religion has been richly informed by important work in metaphysics and epistemology.
 At the same time, there has not been nearly as much work done at the intersection of philosophy of religion and meta-ethics or normative theory.
-To help inspire more good work in this area, Christian Miller (Wake Forest), Mark Murphy (Georgetown), and Chris Tucker (William and Mary) organize a series of annual workshops on theistic ethics.
+To help inspire more good work in this area, Christian Miller (Wake Forest), Mark Murphy (Georgetown), and Chris Tucker (William & Mary) organize a series of annual workshops on theistic ethics.

 Theistic Ethics Workshop Program